Stautob/butchershoplabelprinter/README.md

 ```
 This service must be enabled using `sudo systemctl enable rpi-display-backlight`

+### Add udev rule for the printer
+In order to allow any user to use the USB label printer an according udev rule must be added.
+First turn on the printer then connect the USB cable to the Raspberry Pi.
+When calling `lsusb` a line like `Bus XXX Device YYY: ID ...
+Brother Industries, Ltd` will appear.
+To get the VendorId required for the udev rule, the following command is executed: `udevadm info -a -p $(udevadm info -q pat /dev/bus/usb/XXX/YYY)`.
+In the output one looks for a device that has a line line `ATTR{product}="QL-800"`, or whatever the name of the used printer.
+From the same block, the value of `ATTR{idVendor}`, in my case `04f9`, is written down.
+To add an udev rule just append the line `SUBSYSTEM=="usb", ATTR={idVendor}=="04f9", MODE="0666"` to `/etc/udev/rules.d/99-com.rules`

 ### Enable auto-login on tty1
 To login automatically after boot, the original `/etc/systemd/system/getty.target.wants/getty@tty1.service` must be moved to `/etc/systemd/system/getty.target.wants/getty@tty2.service`.
 Then the file `/etc/systemd/system/autologin@.service` must be symlinked to `/etc/systemd/system/getty.target.wants/getty@tty1.service`.
 Next, the username in the `autologin@.service` file must be changed from `pi` to `sysop`.
 After a reboot the user sysop should be logged in automatically.